li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

-Our model expects an average household income of $435.63 for female Mexican migrants at age 39 with no years of education and a duration of 60.27 months for first US migration, all else held constant.
+Our model expects an average household income of $435.63 for female Mexican migrants at age 39 with no years of education and a duration of 60.27 months for last US migration, all else held constant.

 For every increase of one year in age above 39.4, all else held constant, we expect to see a decrease of 6.97 dollars in average